 - How does the certification work?

-6. Guidance and assistance for launching your practice
+6. Assistance in launching your practice

 Not every program provides business and entrepreneurship training alongside learning how to be a coach.
-Consider your goals, and if this is something you need.
+Consider your goals, and if this is something you might need.

 - What expertise and experience do I have that prepares me to be an entrepreneur?